 You Will Need

-- In a bowl, heat the flaxseed oil for a few seconds until it is slightly warm.
+- Heat the flax seed oil in a bowl for a few seconds until it is slightly warm.

-- Massage this into your scalp for about 15 minutes and then work it through your hair.
+- Massage this oil onto your scalp for about 15 minutes.

-- Once your hair and scalp are fully covered, wrap your hair in a hot towel.
+- Wrap your hair with a hot towel.
 You can heat the towel in the oven, dip it in hot water, or use a blow dryer to heat it.

 - Wash your hair with a mild sulfate-free shampoo.